ebeaufay/UltraGlobe/guide/README.md

 ```

 ### Advanced
-Rather than displaying the same old earth we're used to, we can try to display alien worlds.
+Rather than displaying the same old earth we're used to, we can try to display some alien worlds.

 We'll first generate some noisy elevation data using the pre-built PerlinElevationLayer